sanginovs/personal-website/posts/README (1).md

 ## Step 1: Getting Started on Cloud9:

 ##Create a Workspace in Cloud9

 a) you will want to make sure you choose to clone your repo from bitbucket.
 You do this by adding your git URL.
-Use https one.<br>
+Use https one.
-Paste your BART repo url inside **Clone from Git or Mercurial URL** query.
-Note: delete **git clone** from the url This gives you an empty workspace.
-It doesn't actually clone the whole repo.
+Paste your BART repo url inside **'Clone from Git or Mercurial URL'** query.
+<br>Note: delete **git clone** from the url
-But, it prevents Cloud9 from creating default **Ruby on Rails** application in your workspace.
+<br>This gives you an empty workspace.
+It doesn't actually clone the whole repo but it prevents Cloud9 from creating default **Ruby on Rails** application
+in your workspace.

-b) On **Choose a template** part, make sure you choose **Ruby Rails** for your workspace.
-Thus, **Ruby on Rails** framework will automatically be installed on your workspace.
+b) On **'Choose a template'** part, make sure you choose **'Ruby Rails'** for your workspace.
+Afterwards, **'Ruby on Rails'** framework will automatically be installed on your workspace.

 ##Step 2: Getting Your Development Environment Running

-Open your workspace.
-Make sure you're inside the **workspace** directory.
+Open your workspace terminal.
+Make sure you're inside the **workspace** directory on the terminal.
 1. Clone the BART repo in your workspace.
-You can do it by copying **https url** from your bitbucket BART repo, paste it in your terminal. (e.g `git clone https://shersanginov@bitbucket.org/RobHossBoss/bart.git`)
+You can do it by copying **'git clone url'** from your BART's bitbucket repo and paste it in the terminal. (e.g `git clone https://shersanginov@bitbucket.org/RobHossBoss/bart.git`)

 2. `cd bart/`